garrulous-gobies/Bangazon-React/README.md

 ### Access the backend

-TO access the backend for this project go to [Django REST API](https://github.com/garrulous-gobies/BangazonAPI) and follow install instructions there.
+To access the backend for this project go to [Bangazon's API](https://github.com/garrulous-gobies/BangazonAPI) and follow install instructions there.

+### Enjoy Bangazon

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).